yuvalherziger/anonymongo/README.md

 anonymongo redact --redactFieldsRegexp '^(SSN|NHS_ID|NATIONAL_ID)$'
 ```

-Since, it's a regular expression, you can use it to redact fields that match a specific pattern.
+Since it's a regular expression, you can use it to redact fields that match a specific pattern.
 For example, any field
 whose name contains SSN, case-insensitive:

 ```shell